panghalamit/panghalamit.github.io/_posts/2018-09-24-demystifying-authentication.md

 </figure>

 ## One Time Passwords
 One Time Passwords provide timeliness guarantees which help authentication protocols to counter replay attacks.
-These protocols use one of following time varainat parameters.
+These protocols use one of following time variant parameters.
 1. Random Numbers: used in challenge-repsonse type authentication protocols where one party sends a newly generated nonce to other party and subsequent message are bound to this nonce.
 This demands for parties to store nonce during one instance of protocol execution
 2. Sequence Numbers: This requires parties to maintain state and state is incremented with every execution.
 3. Timestamps : Timestamps are included along with messages and messages that are not within a minimum threshold of local clock are discarded.
 This assume client and server clocks are synchronized and is vulnerable to adversial resetting of clocks.